alienflip/zku.one-Course/week_6/README.md

 EthOnNearClient contract then memorizes the merkle roots of the DAG files for the next 4 years upon initialization.
 On harmony, there is a far shorter cycle (seem to remember it is 7 days?)
 ```
 ```
 The current Rainbow Bridge does not implement incentives for the maintainers who pay for the gas by relaying the headers.
-This is an issue compared to Horizon, as horizon has no need for constant updating.
+This is not an issue on Horizon, as horizon has no need for constant updating.
 ```

 # Thinking In ZK